beserion/Custom-Memory-Allocator/README.md

 🧠 Architecture Overview

-Every allocated block is described using a simple metadata header:
+Each allocated region is represented with this metadata header:

 typedef struct s_block {
     size_t size;